EOEPCA/deployment-guide/docs/prerequisites/tls.md

    - Using either DNS-based or HTTP-based Let's Encrypt challenge approaches
    - In multi-tenant or multi-namespace scenarios, this is especially useful.

+See section [Quick Start](#quick-start) for instructions on how to set up cert-manager and a `ClusterIssuer` for your cluster.

 ### Manual TLS

    - Applicable to cases where use of Let's Encrypt is not possible